Before you begin deploying

 Create an IBM Cloud API key

-Verify that you have an IBM Cloud API key.
+Verify that you have an IBM Cloud API key. ibmcloud_api_key is the value required for this variable.
 For more information, see Creating an API key.

 Create an SSH key